code-disaster/steamworks4j/README.md

 ### Prebuilt libraries

 Building the native libraries yourself isn't required if you only plan to *use* the wrapper.
-There are prebuilt versions included in the *steamworks4j/src/main/resources* folder.
+There are prebuilt versions included in the *steamworks4j/natives/libs/* folder.
+The Maven build packs them all into *steamworks4j-natives.jar* which is then bundled with the primary JAR file.

-### Preparations
+### Dependencies

 To build the native libraries, download the latest Steamworks SDK.
 Unzip and copy the following folders into the **steamworks4j** root directory: